 Situations occur in workplaces in which there may have been no intent to harm but the actions of the employer or co-workers could be perceived as discriminatory.
 Following are some examples of potential discrimination and some alternative strategies that may be fairer.

 A not-for-profit organization held a wine and cheese event for the board of directors to increase connection between board members and all staff.
 The event was held on-site in the boardroom.

-An employee who had an alcohol addiction, and was actively engaged in treatment, expressed concern that the presence of alcohol would limit their ability to participate in a meeting with board members.
-They wanted to engage in meaningful dialogue , but the scent of wine would make that very difficult.
+An employee who had an alcohol addiction and was actively engaged in treatment expressed concern that the presence of alcohol would limit their ability to participate in a meeting with board members.
+They wanted to engage in meaningful dialogue, but the scent of wine would make that very difficult for them.
 The employer said the employee should just not attend.

-Not being able to connect effectively with board members and other staff restricted the opportunity for the employee to create potential career-advancing connections.
+Not being able to connect effectively with board members and other staff restricted the employee’s opportunity to create potential career-advancing connections.
 This could be similar to holding strategic meetings while golfing, which may be an inaccessible event for employees with certain physical disabilities.